rhnfzl/docker-and-kubernetes-for-data-scientist/README.md

 * Docker container images can be downloaed from [DockerHub](https://hub.docker.com/)

 > Difference Between Container and Image
->> Container is a running environment for Image <br />
+>> Container is a running environment for Image. <br />
->> Container provides the application image, port binding, virtual file system <br />
+>> Container provides the application image, port binding, virtual file system. <br />
->> Docker images are read-only templates used to build containers and Containers are deployed instances created from those templates
+>> Docker images are read-only templates used to build containers and Containers are deployed instances created from those templates. <br />

 ### Resource Used